-This tour requires the use of public transportation (included in the price, up to 5 people) – thus it is possible that the following sites could also be included in the itinerary (on request and time permitting – an extension of the tour duration may be required):
+This tour requires the use of public transportation (not included in the price) – thus it is possible that the following sites could also be included in the itinerary (on request and time permitting – an extension of the tour duration may be required):

 - Visit the East Side Gallery – the largest and longest open-air graffiti gallery in the world

 - Entrance to the former headquarters of the East German secret police – the Stasi Museum

 - Entrance to the Television Tower (Fersehturm) viewing platform

 - Visit the former NSA listening station on the Teufelsberg

 - Visit the Bornholmerstrasse Bösebrucke Border Crossing

 - Three-hour Cold War private walking tour accompanied by one of our expert local guides (English language)